Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 # Differences for which the AsciiDoc output seems good enough

 Logo on title page of A looks pretty nice.

+Order of elements on title page is formatted differently, but both M and A contain the title, version number, and date.

 M has abstract on first page.
 A has abstract after the table of contents, just before the first section of the contents.
 Seems like a